 Two-12" Armco perforated vertical steel pipe with 12" Corrugated Metal lateral drainpipe.

-Located on the Bernett property in the parking area immediately in front of the barn on the west side of Dike Rd.
+Located on the Bernett property, in the parking area immediately in front of the barn on the west side of Dike Rd.

 Wells are approximately 50’ apart.